Common Era: Common Era

-The English phrase "Common Era" appears at least as early as 1708, and in a 1715 book on astronomy, it is used interchangeably with "Christian Era" and "Vulgar Era".
-A 1759 history book uses common æra in a generic sense to refer to "the common era of the Jews".
-The phrase "before the common era" may have first appeared in a 1770 work that also uses common era and vulgar era as synonyms in a translation of a book originally written in German.
+The English phrase Common Era appears at least as early as 1708, and in a 1715 book on astronomy, it is used (but with "of Christ" added).
+The phrase before the common era may have first appeared in a 1770 work that also uses common era and vulgar era as synonyms in a translation of a book originally written in German.
 The 1797 edition of the Encyclopædia Britannica uses the terms vulgar era and common era synonymously.

-In 1835, in his book Living Oracles, Alexander Campbell wrote: "The vulgar Era, or Anno Domini; the fourth year of Jesus Christ, the first of which was but eight days".
-He refers to the common era as a synonym for vulgar era: "the fact that our Lord was born on the 4th year before the vulgar era, called Anno Domini, thus making (for example) the 42d year from his birth to correspond with the 38th of the common era".
-The Catholic Encyclopedia (1909), in at least one article, reports all three terms (Christian, Vulgar, Common Era) being commonly understood by the early 20th century.
+In 1835 Alexander Campbell refers to the common era as a synonym: "the fact that our Lord was born on the 4th year before the vulgar era, called Anno Domini, thus making (for example) the 42d year from his birth to correspond with the 38th of the common era".
+The Catholic Encyclopedia (1909), in at least one article, reports three terms (Christian, Vulgar, Common) being commonly understood by the early 20th century.

-The phrase "common era", in lower case, also appeared in the 19th century in a "generic" sense, not necessarily to refer to the Christian Era, but to any system of dates in everyday use throughout a civilization.
-Thus, "the common era of the Jews", "the common era of the Mahometans", "common era of the world", or "the common era of the foundation of Rome".
-When it did refer to the Christian Era, it was sometimes qualified (e.g., "common era of the Incarnation", "common era of the Nativity", or "common era of the birth of Christ").
+The phrase common era, in lower case, also appeared in the 19th century in a "generic" sense, not necessarily to refer to AD, but to any system of dates in everyday use throughout a civilization.
+Thus, "the common era (or æra) of the Jews", "the common era of the Mahometans", "common era of the world", or "the common era of the foundation of Rome".
+When it did refer to AD it was sometimes qualified (e.g., "common era of the Incarnation", "common era of the Nativity", or "common era of the birth of Christ").

 An adapted translation of Common Era into Latin as Era Vulgaris (Note: era – or, with a macron, ēra – being an alternative form of aera; aera is the usual form) was adopted in the 20th century by some followers of Aleister Crowley, and thus the abbreviation "e.v." or "EV" may sometimes be seen as a replacement for AD.